-Five big strides to fight lung disease in our tiniest patientsDecember 4th, 2012 in Medical research /
+Five big strides to fight lung disease in our tiniest patientsDecember 4, 2012 in Medicine & Health / Medical research

 For Ottawa scientist and neonatologist Dr. Bernard Thébaud, even a major paper that answers five significant questions still doesn't seem quite enough in his determined path to get his laboratory breakthrough into the neonatal intensive care unit (NICU).
 Dr. Thébaud's proposed therapy would use stem cells from umbilical cords to treat a disease previously thought to be untreatable—bronchopulmonary dysplasia, or BPD.